 Policies for Writers:

-- Writers may currently have three appointments per week (the week begins on Sunday).
+- Writers may currently have two appointments per week (the week begins on Sunday).

 - If you are 10 or more minutes late for your appointment, we may mark it as “missed” and give that time to another writer.